nuance-dev/uno/README.md

-# Uno - A macOS file merger to PDF and prompt
+# Uno - A macOS file merger to prompt or PDF

 A sleek, native macOS app that transforms files into unified prompts or merges them into PDFs.
 Perfect for preparing training data or combining documents.